abinit/abinit/doc/developers/new_testsuite.md

 ### A more complicated example

 The `Etot` document is the simplest possible document.
 It only contains fields with real values.
-Now we will have a look at the `results_gs` document that represents the results stored in the corresponding Fortran datatype used in Abinit.
+Now we will have a look at the `ResultGS` document that represents the results stored in the corresponding Fortran datatype used in Abinit.
 The YAML document is now given by: